-4. Utilize skills from a growing toolbox of strategies.
+4. Adopt skills from a growing toolbox of strategies.

 5. Make a plan of action for the coming week.

 Each session ends with the coach and student working together to create a list of key tasks for the upcoming week.
-After agreeing on a plan of action, the coach records session notes that will be emailed to you, then plans a time to check-in between sessions to provide your child with some extra encouragement and accountability.
+After agreeing on a plan of action, the coach records session notes and emails them to you and then plans a time to check in between sessions to provide your child with some extra encouragement and accountability.

 Nothing sucks the joy out of parenting faster than arguments over missed deadlines, mediocre grades, and misplaced assignments.